Home

 Take notice of details - for example, the variations of gray in a gray sky (see if you can find the pink, blue, and yellowish/greenish hues):

-Or, to give you another example: When you see something red, decide whether it is more on the yellow or more on the purple side (it's usually either one or the other).
+Or, to give you another example: When you see something red, decide whether it is more on the yellow or more on the purple side (it can't be both).

 Or see if the red has some white or light gray in it - that would produce a lighter, pinkish hue.
 It's always much easier to see when you have several hues of one color next to each other (so if you can't make up your mind about that red car on the road, don't worry!)